-Now about Quinta da Regaleira, I am once again going to use this descriptive adjective because it’s the only word that fully embodies its aura: Enchanted.
+Now about Quinta da Regaleira.
+I am once again going to use this descriptive adjective because it’s the only word that fully embodies its aura: Enchanted.
 Much of the feeling comes from the rich grounds but also from the Manuelin architecture.
 Manuelin architecture is detailed, intricate, romantic and ornate.
 As quoted from Wikipedia:

 This innovative style synthesizes aspects of Late Gothic architecture with influences of the SpanishPlateresque style, Mudéjar, Italian urban architecture, and Flemish elements.
 It marks the transition from Late Gothic to Renaissance.
 The construction of churches and monasteries in Manueline was largely financed by proceeds of the lucrative spice trade with Africa and India. ….The style was much influenced by the astonishing successes of the voyages of discovery of Portuguese navigators, from the coastal areas of Africa to the discovery of Brazil and the ocean routes to the Far East, drawing heavily on the style and decorations of East Indian temples.

 Two other restaurants I would highly recommend are Saudade (a cafe with high tourist traffic) and the one situated right at our hotel, The Lawrence’s Hotel restaurant.
 Just be careful with the latter and go during regular meal times.
 I showed up at 4pm once and service was very spotty with a reduced menu.
 Nau Palatina is also a great option, family run restaurant with simple fare.

 I got a bright and early start and headed to the Moorish Castle as my next stop.
-I was alone this morning as my travel partner had a meeting in Lisbon to attend to… and very much in the mood for some exploration.
-And wow, this place really stuns.
-It will be one of your stops if you’re doing the day trip but its better if you’re not bound by time.
+I was alone this morning as my travel partner had a meeting in Lisbon to attend to.
+This place really stuns.
+Moorish Castle will be one of your stops if you’re doing the “Sintra day trip” but its better if you’re not bound by time.

 Moorish Castle and Surrounding Fortress and Grounds